 Terunobu Fujimori is an architect who has decided to strip his style from any modern tendency.
 This Japanese Architect has looked into the depths of what people might call outsider architecture and culled his work from a place of complete freedom.
 He is particularly well-known for his small-scale teahouses in Japan.

 The structure of the Tea Houses constructions is entirely free, although they all attempt to get down to the basics of construction and materials.
 They all explore the most ancient techniques to find elegance and grace in Architecture.
 For instance, the Too High Tea House is made with only three massive logs, the minimum number of structural elements to create a stable construction.
-The logs are not only the foundation but also the staircase, the space partitions, and the holder of the roof in this house.
+The logs are the foundation and the staircase, the space partitions, and the holder of the roof in this house.

 We have selected two interesting paragraphs of the Article published by Luise Rellensmannin in Uncube Magazine that explains the nature of Terunobu Fujimori’s work and the Yakisugi technic.

 1. “The image of Japanese architecture abroad is one shaped by the high-tech architecture, minimalism, and Metabolist urban structures created for the masses by internationally-known Japanese architects such as Toyo Ito, Tadao Ando, and Sou Fujimoto.
 However, there are also several architects standing at a national level is just as high as the Pritzker Prize-winners.
 Still, because of their unique, traditional Japanese style, their work is seldom known abroad.”